-Regulation Best Interest (BI) is an amendment the Securities and Exchange Commission (SEC) added to the Securities Exchange Act of 1934 recently (in 2019).
-This new rule aims to ensure broker-dealers and their registered representatives prioritize the interests of their customers over their own.
-In particular, Regulation BI imposes rules to follow when these financial professionals make recommendations to retail investors*.
+Regulation Best Interest (BI) is an amendment the Securities and Exchange Commission (SEC) added to the Securities Exchange Act of 1934 in 2019.
+The rule is designed to ensure broker-dealers and their registered representatives put the customer’s interests ahead of their own when making recommendations to retail investors*.

 *A fiduciary manages assets on behalf of another person.
 For example, an investment adviser managing a client’s assets is a fiduciary to their client.

 Regulation BI is the SEC’s attempt to close this “loophole.”
-Broker-dealers and representatives advising retail customers must follow specific rules and protocols, which are outlined in these four categories:
+When broker-dealers and their representatives recommend investments to retail customers, they must follow specific rules and protocols in four categories:

-To ensure clients are capable of making informed decisions, Regulation BI requires broker-dealers and their representatives to disclose the following in writing at or prior to any retail customer recommendation:
+To help retail customers make informed decisions, Regulation BI requires broker-dealers and their representatives to disclose the following in writing at or before any recommendation:

-Broker-dealers provide these disclosures in writing on Form CRS (customer relationship summary).
-You can explore what this looks like in the real world - here’s a link to Charles Schwab’s Form CRS (the first two pages are Schwab’s broker-dealer portion).
+Broker-dealers typically provide these disclosures on Form CRS (customer relationship summary).
+Here’s an example from the real world: Charles Schwab’s Form CRS (the first two pages are Schwab’s broker-dealer portion).
 The form is divided into these sections:

-To comply with Regulation BI, broker-dealers like Charles Schwab must deliver this customer relationship summary to customers during or prior to making recommendations.
+To comply with Regulation BI, broker-dealers like Charles Schwab must deliver this customer relationship summary during or before making recommendations.

-*Although a security or strategy may be in a client’s best interest, it shouldn’t be over-recommended.
+*Even if a security or strategy is in a client’s best interest, it still shouldn’t be over-recommended.
 For example, a specific mutual fund may be suitable and in the client’s best interest, but recommending too much of it is unethical.

 Recommending proprietary products